Podcast – Deep Dive into Oxalates with Dr. Sarah BallantyneNovember 25, 2019

 Non-essential amino acids are ones we can make on our own.
 In the case of some uncommon nutrient deficiencies or diseases, we cannot make a few of the non-essential amino acids.
 But, we can never make the essential amino acids on our own.

-If a food contains amino acids but lacks essential amino acids, it has no protein value.
+In fact, if a food contains amino acids but lacks essential amino acids, it has no protein value.
 Even “incomplete” plant proteins, as found in grains or legumes, do not lack any of the essential amino acids.
 They just have lower amounts of some than others.

 Amino Acids Used by Humans